Books I can recommend

 -

 Men are from Mars , etc, etc You, me, them.
-Skip the Mars / Venus chapters at the beginning and get right to
+Skip the Mars / Venus chapters at

 -

-Making Miracles Happen by Gregory White Smith A friend who works in disease
+Making Miracles Happen by Gregory White Smith.
+A friend who works in disease

 modeling recommended this to me.
 It's only available used, and everyone should read